jondot/pcwr/README.md

 To solve this some platforms or languages _guarantee_ that assigning reference types is atomic, no matter the underlying CPU architecture.
 They also have guarantees regarding value types.

-However, we can not care about this and guarantee atomicity in Ruby with [Atomic](https://github.com/headius/ruby-atomic) by JRuby lead Charles Nutter (@headius) himself:
+However, we should not care about this, and we should make sure we guarantee atomicity in Ruby with [Atomic](https://github.com/headius/ruby-atomic) by JRuby lead Charles Nutter (@headius) himself:

 ```ruby
 my_atomic = Atomic.new(42)